dywu98/SIRFP/README.md

-# DCFP: Distribution Calibrated Filter Pruning for Lightweight and Accurate Long-tail Semantic Segmentation
+# SIRFP: Structural Pruning via Spatial-aware Information Redundancy for Semantic Segmentation

-This is a pytorch implementation for paper [DCFP](https://ieeexplore.ieee.org/abstract/document/10364745)
+This is a pytorch implementation for paper Structural Pruning via Spatial-aware Information Redundancy for Semantic Segmentation.
+This implementation is based on the [DCFP repo](https://github.com/wzx99/DCFP)

 ## Installation